platform-experience/serviceportal-widget-library/src/pe-widget-packs/README.md

 ## Description

-> Give portal users power to configure what widgets they see on page.
-With Widget Packs on the page users can clikc on the cog wheel icon to choose which widget they want to see on the page.
+Give portal users power to configure what widgets they see on the page.
+With Widget Packs on the page, users can click on the cog wheel icon to choose which widget they want to see on the page.

 ## Screenshot